sedzisz/semantic-version/README.md

 **Empty outputs?**
 → Add `id: version` to your step.
 For `docker://`, use `env:` not `with:`.

+**Version starts at v0.0.0?**
+→ Ensure `fetch-depth: 0` is set in checkout step to access all Git tags.

 ---

 ## 📊 Method Comparison